luwojtaszek/lctx/docs/archive/lctx-research.md

 # lctx — Local Context for AI Agents (Research Document)

+> **⚠️ ARCHIVED:** This is an initial research document created on 6 December 2025, before any implementation started.
+It may not reflect the current state of the project.

 > **Note:** This is a research and design document exploring the architecture and implementation approach for lctx.
 It is not a finalized specification.

 > **lctx** — Local context aggregator for AI coding agents.
 Your repos, your docs, your machine.